mpaguilar/resume_writer/tests/test_resume.md

 ## Note

-Proficent in the skills employers look for.
+Proficient in the skills employers look for.
 Lots of experience.

 # Education